maybebyte/anthesis/openbsd-router.md

 ## After installation

-Do the usual, e.g. read [`afterboot(8)`](https://man.openbsd.org/afterboot), check your mail, etc. After that, there's a couple of things you'll probably want to implement.
+Do the usual, e.g., read [`afterboot(8)`](https://man.openbsd.org/afterboot), check your mail, and so on.
+After that, there's a couple of things you'll probably want to implement.

 - A [firewall, DHCP server, and DNS server](https://www.openbsd.org/faq/pf/example1.html).